 CEPM – Power Distribution Project in the Dominican Republic.
 Energy for the tourism sector in the Dominican Republic.

-CIFI granted a loan of US$ 10 million dollars to the Consorcio Energético Punta Cana Macao (CEPM), a privately-owned public utility company engaged in the business of generation, transmission and distribution of electrical energy in the Dominican Republic through an independent electric supply network.
+CIFI granted a loan of $10 million U.S. dollars to the Consorcio Energético Punta Cana Macao (CEPM), a privately-owned public utility company engaged in the business of generation, transmission and distribution of electrical energy in the Dominican Republic through an independent electric supply network.
 CEPM has supplied an efficient and reliable electricity service for the hotel sector in the region of Punta Cana-Bávaro, one of the main tourist destinations in Dominican Republic.
 CIFI helped finance a capital investment program to build and operate a 138 KW electricity transmission, 117 km long and with a capacity of 125 MW (megawatts) independent from the interconnected electricity network in the Dominican Republic.

-BELIZE SUGAR INDUSTRIES – Cogeneration Plant.
+Belize Sugar Industries – Cogeneration Plant.
 State of the art technology for the industry of Belize.

 CIFI was hired by Belize Sugar Industries, the largest sugar factory in Belize, to structure the financing of a power generation plant.
 Belcogen was established to operate the plant, using bagasse, the resulting residue after extracting sugar cane.